mezentsevs/query-play-studio/README.md

-# Query Play Studio.
+# Query play studio.
 In progress now!

-## About 'Query Play Studio'
+## About 'Query play studio'

 This is a query play studio, written in and for educational and demonstrational purposes.